aseaboyer-intrax/stdclassjs/README.md

 This allows parent methods to be referenced without referring to the parent by name which helps avoid refactoring if your parent class changes or is renamed.
 You can of course still use the parent class name if you prefer.

-The `parent` property also allows for an inheritance chain via `constructor.parent.constructor.parent ...`.
+The `parent` property also allows for a universally accessible inheritance chain like this.

+    constructor.parent.constructor.parent.constructor.parent ...

 Examples
 --------